goabstract/Marketing-for-Engineers/README.md

 There is nothing wrong with automating your Twitter activities.
 You can schedule posts, automatically send messages and set up rules for auto-engagement with users.
 However, only automation 🤖 will hurt your SMM strategy.
 So mix it with a real-time tweeting and being active & helpful with the community:
 * [I Automated My Tweets for 30 Days and This is What Happened](https://inbound.org/blog/i-automated-my-tweets-for-30-days-and-this-is-what-happened) by Tami Brehse.
 Tami scheduled 60 tweets with her blog posts for one month.
 Her overall site traffic showed how people actually engage with automated tweets.
-* [The Pros and Cons of Twitter Automation](https://www.searchenginejournal.com/pros-cons-twitter-automation/164078/) by Michael Georgiou.
+* [The Pros & Cons of Twitter Automation](https://www.searchenginejournal.com/pros-cons-twitter-automation/164078/) by Michael Georgiou.
 Check possible downsides for knowing how to avoid them.
 * [Twitter Deep Dive: How to Use Social Media to 10x Your Website Traffic (video)](https://moz.com/blog/twitter-deep-dive-10x-your-website-traffic-whiteboard-friday) by Tara Reed.
 Tara shared a cool guide on building Twitter strategy and automating your engagement workflow.
 Clever automation is awesome 👌.
 * [Is “fake” Twitter following working?](https://aggregateblog.com/automated-twitter-following-tools/) by Karola Karlson.
 New accounts suffer from a lack of followers.
 Follow-Unfollow tools seem like an obvious solution to give you the "first followers".
 But in most cases, it will be bots or inactive users.